-The SBQMI Postdoctoral Fellowships offer competitive salary support and benefits (including extended health, dental, and an employee & family assistance program) and the opportunity to work with the world-leading groups at the UBC SBQMI and their international research partners.
+The SBQMI Postdoctoral Fellowships offer competitive salary support and benefits (including extended health and dental coverage) and the opportunity to work with the world-leading groups at the UBC SBQMI and their international research partners.
+Outstanding candidates demonstrating research excellence, and ability to collaborate and bridge research perspectives, will be considered for a SBQMI Prize Fellowship award affording a greater degree of autonomy including a small discretionary research fund towards their proposed project.

 To apply, please provide:

-Brief cover letter, including the names of those who will provide recommendations;
+Brief cover letter, including the SBQMI researcher(s) with whom you have discussed projects, and the names of those who will provide recommendations;

 Curriculum Vitae, including full publication list;